nv1t/virtualbox-web-panel/README.md

 |-----------|--------|----------------|
 | `vm`      | string | Name of the VM |

+---

 ## Notes

 - Combo key combinations (e.g., `<ctrl>+<alt>+del`) are not supported.
 Only sequential key presses are allowed.
 - Ensure the VirtualBox VM is in a state that allows screenshot and keyboard input (e.g., running in headless mode).
 - If screenshot generation fails, a fallback SVG will be shown.
+- Notifications provide real-time feedback for VM actions and errors.

 ---